How the swine feed formulas were created

 Have a look at the general information of the poultry formulas.
 As this is the second part of a greater project, some parts of the designer’s thoughts have been repeated here, whereas others have been omitted.
 It would be advisable to have a look at least at the general information section of the poultry formulas to get a broader perspective about the whole project and visualize its progress.

-Swine feed formulations in the series and related analysis:
+Swine feed formulations and analysis

-All information under the section of Animal Feed Formulations Library is provided only as an information resource.
+DISCLAIMER: All information under the section of Animal Feed Formulations Library is provided only as an information resource.
 It is not to be used or relied upon for any academic, commercial, public, private or other purposes.
 This information is not intended to be education for students or any other professional and does not create a student-mentor relationship.
 This information is not intended to be consulting for private or public entities and persons and does not create a client-consultant relationship.
 This information should not be used as a substitute for professional advice.
-Please consult with your local nutritionist, extension professional, feed representative or specialist, veterinarian or animal science technician before making any nutrition-related decisions or for guidance about any specific nutritional or other issue.
+Please consult with your local nutritionist, extension professional, feed representative or specialist, veterinarian or animal science technician before making any nutrition related decisions or for guidance about any specific nutritional or other issue.

 Ioannis Mavromichalis, Ph.D., WATT Global Media and their owners, affiliates and employees shall have no liability for any damages, loss, injury, financial or animal performance and results, or liability whatsoever suffered as a result of your reliance provided in this section, even after your consulting with your advisers.